Is there a penalty if I fail to file a return or pay tax by the due date?

 The table below gives specific rates according to (1) and (2) above.

-For reference, calculated amount of delinquent tax should be rounded down to the nearest 100 yen and then if the total amount is less than 1,000 yen, delinquent tax is not imposed.
+For reference, calculated amount of delinquent tax should be rounded down to the nearest 100 yen.If the total amount is less than 1,000 yen, delinquent tax is not imposed.

 (Note 1) The statutory due date for tax payment means the due date on which national taxes must be paid pursuant to the national tax laws.